 Why have I received these materials?
-The Board is soliciting proxies to vote at the Annual Meeting to be held on June 21, 2022, at 9 am mountain time.
-You are receiving this proxy statement and proxy card from us because you owned shares of our common stock on April 29, 2022, which we refer to as the record date.
-As a stockholder of record as of the record date, you are invited to attend the Annual Meeting via live audiocast andwe request that you vote on the proposals described in this proxy statement.
+The Board is soliciting proxies to vote at the Annual Meeting to be held on June 20, 2023, at 9 a.m. mountain time.
+You are receiving this proxy statement and proxy card from us because you owned shares of our common stock on April 21, 2023, which we refer to as the record date.
+As a stockholder of record as of the record date, you are invited to attend the Annual Meeting via live audio webcast, and we request that you vote on the proposals described in this proxy statement.
 However, you do not need to attend the Annual Meeting to vote your shares.
-Instead, you may vote your shares by proxy via the internet or by completing, signing and returning the enclosed proxy card.
+Instead, you may vote your shares by proxy by the internet or telephone or by completing, signing, and returning the enclosed proxy card.

 How do I attend the Annual Meeting?
-The Annual Meeting will be held on June 21, 2022, at 9 annountain time exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2022 and logging in using the 16-digit control number found on your proxy card or voting instruction form.
+The Annual Meeting will be held on June 20, 2023, at 9 a.mmountain time exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2023 and logging in using the 16-digit control number found on your proxy card or voting instruction form.
 Once you are admitted as a stockholder to the Annual Meeting, you may vote and ask questions by following the instructions available on the meeting website.
 You are encouraged to log in to this website before the Annual Meeting begins.
-Online check-in will be available approximately 15 minutes before the meeting starts.
+Online check in will be available approximately 15 minutes before the meeting starts.
 If you encounter any difficulties accessing or participating in the Annual Meeting through the meeting website, please call the support team at the numbers listed on the website log-in screen.

 Who may vote?
-You are entitled to vote if our records show that you held one or more shares of our ommon stock at the close of business on April 29, 2022, the record date.
-On the record date, there were 94,060,074 shares of common stock outstanding and entitled to vote, and 107 holders of record.
+You are entitled to vote if our records show that you held one or more shares of our ommon stock at the close of business on April 21, 2023, the record date.
+On the record date, there were 105,398,944 shares of common stock outstanding and entitled to vote, and 47 holders of record.
 Each share entitles you to one vote at the Annual Meeting.